Mounting Debt Forces Hard Landing For India's Jet Airways

 "Was very proud to see how an Indian airline had become world class," one man wrote.
 "And their ground staff, especially in Mumbai, was second to none."

 On the Bombay Stock Exchange, shares in Jet Airways dropped Thursday by nearly a third.
-The company is worth about $260 million now, compared with a high of $1.6 billion in 2005.
+The company is worth about $260 million, compared with a high of $1.6 billion in 2005.
 But it's believed to have more than $1 billion in bank debt.

 Some 20,000 jobs are at stake.
 Many pilots and crew members have not been paid for weeks or months.
 Employees demonstrated Thursday in New Delhi and Mumbai, calling on the government to bail out their embattled employer.
 Some were in tears.
 One placard read: "Save Jet Airways, Save our family."

-Note: An earlier version of this story incorrectly misstated the name of Chhatrapati Shivaji Maharaj International Airport.
-We called it Chattrapati Shivaji International Airport.